TWTR Investors Have Opportunity to Lead Twitter, Inc. Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-BENSALEM, Pa., Oct.
-5, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Twitter, Inc. ("Twitter" or the "Company") (NYSE: TWTR).
+LOS ANGELES, Oct.
+12, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Twitter, Inc. ("Twitter" or the "Company") (NYSE: TWTR).

 Class Period: August 3, 2020 – August 23, 2022